ddnut/ERL-Dashboard/README.md

 ####conf/10-snmp.conf
 [conf/10-snmp.conf](conf/10-snmp.conf)

 This file contains collectd SNMP plugin configuration and maps SNMP OID/MIB data to something InfluxDB can use.
-A redditor from /r/homelab original posted this; I would find the post and give credit, but reddit's search is broken again (suprise!)
+A redditor from /r/homelab originally posted this; I would find the post and give credit, but reddit's search is broken again (surprise!)

 I have noted in the file where you should make changes.
 If you have other interfaces or things you want to monitor, you can probably use snmpwalk to find the snmp oid.